An immersive work that features four vocalists and four dancers, singing for their supper in a dining setting that may contain food.

 For Protein, Donna has performed in May Contain Food and The Little Prince.

-In 2012 Matthew began working with Luca Silvestrini’s Protein, notably performing in (In)visible Dancing and May Contain Food.
+Matthew has been working as a professional dancer and movement practitioner for the past 18 years.
+He began working with Protein dance in 2012, notably performing in (In)visible Dancing and May Contain Food.
 In his most recent work with the company, Matthew completed a rural tour of the duet May Contain Food, May Contain You.